bbfrederick/rapidtide/README.md

-delaytools
+rapidtide
 =======================
-Delaytools is a suite of python programs used to perform time delay analysis on functional imaging data to find time lagged  correlations between the voxelwise time series and other time series.
+Rapidtide is a suite of python programs used to perform rapid time delay analysis on functional imaging data to find time lagged  correlations between the voxelwise time series and other time series.